-In addition to the public schools of the MISD, McKinney offers private schools like McKinney Christian Academy, the Imagine International Academy charter school, or the Ovation Academy of the Performing Arts for school-aged kids, and plenty of private preschools.
+In addition to the public schools of the MISD, McKinney offers private schools like McKinney Christian Academy and charter schools like the Imagine International Academy charter school, and plenty of private preschools and Montessori options.

 McKinney also has a thriving home school community featuring support associations, co-ops, and many specialized groups catering to homeschooled kids interested in sports, music, speech, and debate, and more.
 If you’re interested in learning more about homeschooling support in McKinney, check out the Texas Home Educators website for a directory of services to get you started.